 As the school bell rings, and students (and parents) get back into the grind, there's no better time for a refresher course in how to get the cheapest car insurance rate possible.

 Chances are the single most important factor in lowering your car insurance rate is to compare car insurance quotes, at minimum on an annual basis before your renew.
 Rates often change—not just with your insurer, but all insurers—and the company who provided you the best rate five years ago, two years ago or even last year, may no longer offer you the best deal today.

 - Did you know?
-Last year, Kanetix.ca customers saved $3.8 million on their car insurance premiums simply by shopping around.
-Could you save too?
+Last year, Kanetix.ca customers saved $3.8 million on their car insurance premiums simply by shopping around and you could save too.
 Compare car insurance quotes today for a better price.
-We search over 50 trusted insurance providers to help you find the best rate available.

 Ask your insurer about student discounts

 If you have a student in the family who drives, there may be discounts available to you that will help you keep your premiums in check:

 - Student Away from Home Discount: If your student is attending school in another city or province, their time behind the wheel will be limited to the occasional trip home.
 As a result, many insurers offer a discount that could save you up to 50 per cent of the premium you're paying for listing them on your policy.

 - Good Student Discount: Good grades are worth bragging about, especially to your auto insurer.
 If available, your student's grades could save you up to five per cent.

 - Driver's Training Discount: If your student is a newly licensed driver who hasn't taken an approved driver's training course, it's worth enrolling them in one.
 You could save hundreds of dollars each year in premiums, for typically up to three years, after your child has successfully passed a driver's training course.